bgrishin/swapi-api-rest-api/README.md

    `docker-compose up --build -d`
 5. Open the browser, go to the address: http://127.0.0.1:3000/api or http://localhost:3000/api and you will see the swagger documentation.
 Enjoy! 🔮

+*6: To stop the server write `docker-compose stop`